-3.3 Capital Requirements
+3.4 Capital Requirements

-The Board of Directors sets a minimum capital target for the Bank, expressed as the ratio between capital and risk exposure amount.
-The minimum capital target is intended to reduce the likelihood that the regulatory overall capital requirement is breached.
-The target is based on the results from ICAAP, the views expressed by the regulator through the Supervisory Review and Evaluation Process (SREP), implementation of the capital buffers and other factors such as uncertainties in the operating environment, a possible target rating, or other external factors.
-The following
+The Board of Directors sets minimum capital thresholds for the Bank, expressed as the ratio between capital and risk exposure amount.
+The minimum capital thresholds are intended to reduce the likelihood that the regulatory overall capital requirement is ever breached.
+The minimum is based on the results from ICAAP, the views expressed by the regulator through the Supervisory Review and Evaluation Process (SREP), implementation and announced changes of the capital buffers, and other factors such as uncertainties in the operating environment or other external factors.
+The following sections describe each component in more detail.